mainej/schema-voyager/doc/datomic-inference.md

 Instead, print out the inferences that Schema Voyager makes (see below for how), move them to a file, and maintain that file by hand.
 That is, use the inference tools to kick-start your supplemental schema EDN file, but don't rely on it for the long term.

-Keep in mind that whichever database you use, inference is only as good as the data it can query.
+Keep in mind that inference is only as good as the data it can query.
 If your `:dev-local` database isn't using an attribute that _is_ used in production, the inference tools may falsly report that the attribute is deprecated.

 ## Usage